contensis/docs-delivery-dotnet/model/pageoptions.md

 ---
-description: The PageOption type defines page index and page size parameters required for listings and searches.
+description: The PageOptions type defines page index and page size parameters required for listings and searches.
 ---

 # PageOptions

-The PageOption type defines page index and page size parameters required for listings and searches.
+The PageOptions type defines page index and page size parameters required for listings and searches.

 ## Properties